Sign In / Sign Out

 5. What is the provisional membership?

-The provisional membership program is for freshman students other select students who do not currently meet the full requirements for membership.
+The provisional membership program is for freshman or sophomore students or other select students (transfer) who do not currently meet the full requirements for membership.
 The program is meant as a step toward becoming a full member, and provisional members are expected to work towards meeting the full member requirements.
 Provisional members are not considered full members and do not receive the same benefits.
-However, provisional members may participate in all events and have access to tutoring and mentorship programs.
-The fee for provisional membership is $50.
-Once provisional members apply for full membership, they will pay any remaining fees.
-The provisional member application is located on the application page and is different from the full member application.
-Provisional members must also submit the background questionnaire and their current ASU unofficial transcripts.
+However, provisional members may participate in all APS events and have access to tutoring and mentorship programs.
+The fee for provisional membership is $75.00.
+Once provisional members qualify and apply for full membership, an additional payment of $75.00 is required.
+The provisional member application is not provided on this website.
+Provisional members must email us at firstname.lastname@example.org for the applicaiton.

 6. What are the requirements to maintain membership?

-All accepted members (including provisional) must complete a minimum of 6 hours of community service per semester (online and out-of-state members must complete a minimum of 9 hours of community service) and must report any negative actions taken against them by the university or a criminal court.
-Local members MUST attend at least 1 meeting and 2 events each semester.
-Online/out-of-state students must attend at least 1 meeting (via Facebook live) each semester.
-Full members must also maintain the GPA requirement.
+All accepted members (including provisional) must complete a minimum of 9 hours of community service per semester (non-local and out-of-state members must complete a minimum of 15 hours of community service) and must report any negative actions taken against them by the university or a criminal court.
+Local members MUST attend at least 2 Chapter meetings and attend at least 3 APS events each semester.
+Non-local / out-of-state students must attend at least 2 Chapter meetings (via Facebook live) each semester.
+All members must maintain the GPA requirement.

-All applicants must complete the APS Application for membership along with the background questionnaire.
-Applications must be filled out and submitted in their current format and are not to copy and pasted to an email or altered.
-Applicants must submit their APS application for membership, APS background questionnaire, and a copy of their current unofficial ASU transcripts electronically via email and a hard-copy via mail or dropped off at the ASU Criminal Justice Department.
-All applicants must submit a $150.00 ($50 for provisional) membership fee with their hard-copy application packet.
+Applicants must submit their APS application for membership, APS background packet, and a copy of their current unofficial ASU transcripts electronically, via email, AND a hard-copy via mail or dropped off at the ASU Criminology and Criminal Justice Department.
+Applications must be filled out and submitted in their current format and are not to be copy and pasted to an email or altered.
+All applicants must submit a $150.00 ($75.00 for provisional) membership fee with their hard-copy application packet.
 Incomplete applications will not be processed.

 The application period varies per semester but is normally open for a period of 30 days during the Spring and Fall semester.
-Updated dates will be posted on the website.
+Updated dates will be posted on the main page.

-11. I’m confused; the application says a different fee than what is listed.
+13. I’m confused, the application says a different fee than what is listed.

-On the application itself, there is mention of a one-time membership fee of $70.00 ($80.00 for online/out-of-state students).
+On the application itself, there is mention of a one-time membership fee of $70.00.
 This fee is what is paid to our Headquarters office in order for students to maintain their membership, processing of applications, and receive their member certificate and pin.
-Our ASU chapter keeps the remaining funds to process applications, plan events and ceremonies, provide APS swag, mail certificates/pins, if applicable, etc. A total of $150.00 will need to be sent with your application and additional materials.
-Once your applicaton is processed by our Executive Board, we will mail all dues to our Headquarters office.
+Our ASU chapter keeps the remaining funds to process applications, plan events and ceremonies, provide APS marketing and giveaway items, and mail certificates/pins, if applicable, etc. A total of $150.00 will need to be sent with your application and additional materials.
+Once your applicaton is processed by our Executive Board, we will mail all dues to our Headquarters' office.

 No, you are not a member until formally accepted by the National Office and notified of becoming a member by the chapter.
 Listing yourself as a member before being formally accepted will be grounds for denial of your application.

-13. Can I join if I am an out-of-state online student?
+15. Can I join if I am an out-of-state student?

 Absolutely!
 We have several out-of-state students as well as students who reside outside of the United States!
-Students who reside in another country will need to contact us to discuss additional fees.
+Students who reside in another country will need to contact us for the application / to discuss additional fees.

-Volunteer forms are located on our website.
-Volunteer forms must be submitted by all members via email every semester. *Our volunteer form has been updated and will require students and their volunteer supervisor to physically sign the form.
-Students can potentially be in violation of their membership rights if the form is not submitted.
+Volunteer forms are located on our website, under the "Information for Current Members" section.
+Volunteer forms must be submitted by all members via email every semester, by the deadline. *Our volunteer form requires students and their volunteer supervisor to physically sign the form.
+Students can potentially be in violation of their membership rights if the form is not submitted and / or forged.

 Students are free to choose where they volunteer as long as it is not a paid position or internship.
-We do not keep a list of organization to volunteer at, however, we may be able to recommend a few organizations.
+We do not keep a list of organizations to volunteer at, however, we may be able to provide some suggestions.
 All members including online students must locate a community service organization in their community to volunteer with.
 Volunteering each semester is mandatory and an esstential part of maintaining APS membership.
+We reccommend voluntering in the field of Criminal Justice or Justice studies, however, not required.

 The APS honors regalia ordering period typically opens up 30 days before graduation and is open for 10 days.
-An updated order sheet and guide will be emailed, and placed on our website as graduation nears.
-Members will have to submit a complete order sheet, regalia payment, volunteer verification, and their current unofficial ASU transcript during the announced regalia ordering time frame.
+An updated order form and guide will be emailed only.
+The form will never be posted to this website.
+Members will have to submit a complete order form, payment for regalia, verification of volunteer hours, and their current, unofficial ASU transcripts during the announced regalia ordering time frame.
 Regalia orders are not accepted outside of the ordering time frame.
-All regalia order sheets that are not completed in their entirety will not be processed and could potentially prevent or delay a student from receiving their honors regalia.
+All regalia order forms that are not completed in their entirety AND according to the regalia guide will not be processed and could potentially prevent or delay a student from receiving their honors regalia.
 All students, whether regalia is shipped to the university or to a student directly will need to cover the cost of shipping.
-All ground students/local students must have regalia shipped to the university.
-All out-of-state students are eligible to have their reglia shipped to their address directly. *Online students who are living in Arizona (outside of the Tempe-Phoenix) area may have their regalia shipped to their address, however, this is a case-by-case basis.
+All local students must have regalia shipped to the university.
+All non-local and out-of-state students are eligible to have their reglia shipped to their address directly.

-Chapter Officers who volunteer their time are the only people who process all applications and regalia orders.
-Once applications/regalia order forms are processed for accuracy and completion, they are then sent to our Headquarters' office for further review.
-Please allow 3-4 weeks for processing.
+Executive Board members who volunteer their time are the only people who process all regalia orders.
+Once regalia order forms are processed for accuracy and completion, they are then sent to our Headquarters' office for further review.
+There is a standard 3-4 week processing time for regalia.